tekartik/sembast.dart/sembast/doc/queries.md

 ### Synchronous API

+In general, I don't recommend using the synchronous API as complex queries can block the UI.

 As of 3.4.8-1, get by keys can now be synchronous (since the implementation is basically reading from a map).
 - `RecordRef.getSync()`
 - `RecordRef.getSnapshotSync()`